codex-team/capella/README.md

 ## Issues and improvements

-Ask a question or report a bug on [create issue page](https://github.com/codex-team/capella/issues/new).
+Ask a question or report a bug on the [create issue page](https://github.com/codex-team/capella/issues/new).

 Know how to improve Capella?
 [Fork it](https://github.com/codex-team/capella) and send pull request.